kolemare/CNN-CPP/README.md

   through the network, processing input data through each layer to produce predictions.

-- <code style="color: teal;">Backward Propagation</code> It supports the backward pass through the network, calculating gradients and updating kernels, weights, biases, gamma and betta based on the computed loss, essential for training the model.
+- <code style="color: teal;">Backward Propagation</code> It supports the backward pass through the network, calculating gradients and updating kernels, weights, biases, gamma and beta based on the computed loss, essential for training the model.

 - <code style="color: teal;">Training Management</code> The NeuralNetwork supports training on a dataset with multiple epochs, managing batch sizes, learning rates, and the overall training loop.
 It also integrates with advanced features